 You also have a Cash Flow Overview to get a picture of your cash flow position and take actions to improve it including:

 - Money In – Overdue invoices, open invoices, quotes

 - Money Out – Overdue bills, open bills and other recurring expenses.

 To view the Cash Flow Planner and Cash Flow Overview go to the Cash Flow left menu item on your dashboard.

 How does the forecast work?
 What data is included?

 The Cash Flow Planner chart uses historical data from your bank accounts connected to QuickBooks Online to forecast future recurring income and expenses.
+The cash flow forecasting software imports data and syncs automatically for up-to-the-minute cash flow analysis, without multiple spreadsheets.
 This includes categorised and uncategorised transactions.
 You can also manually include data to forecast cash flow by adding events that may occur in the future.